 Recognized as one of Greater Toronto's Top Employers

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Dec 7, 2017)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Dec 6, 2018)

-Here are some of the reasons why George Brown College was selected as one of Greater Toronto's Top Employers (2018):
+Here are some of the reasons why George Brown College was selected as one of Greater Toronto's Top Employers (2019):

 - George Brown provides exceptional maternity and parental leave top-up payments for employees who are new mothers (to 93% of salary for 52 weeks) as well as parental top-up for fathers and adoptive parents (to 93% of salary for 35 weeks) -- employees working at the college's main campus can also take advantage of subsidized access to onsite daycare when they return to work

-- As part of the organization's role as an educator, George Brown encourages ongoing employee development with generous tuition subsidies (up to $20,000 for PhD studies) and a variety of in-house and online training programs -- the College also offers tuition rebates for eligible family members
+- As part of the organization's role as an educator, George Brown encourages ongoing employee development with generous tuition subsidies (up to $20,000 for PhD studies) and a variety of in-house and online training programs -- the college also offers tuition rebates for eligible family members

 Continuous learning and improvement are fundamental at George Brown College

 With five university degrees under his belt and years of experience at Fortune 100 companies, Robin Yap could have worked anywhere in the world.
 He chose George Brown College.

 For Yap, a Professor and researcher in the college's Centre for Business, the deal was sealed when he suggested an innovative way of teaching his Organizational Behaviour course.

 The veteran teacher - whose credentials include a law degree, a master's in computer science and a doctorate in international leadership - turns every class in the course into a different social experiment.
 The students perform the experiment on- or off-campus, and then reconvene in class to discuss the results.
 Yap, who began teaching full-time at George Brown in 2014 following eight years of part-time work, says his approach to experiential learning increases retention of course content by 62 per cent even six months after the end of the course.